ansible/ansible/rst/bestpractices.rst

 Group By Roles
 ++++++++++++++

 A system can be in multiple groups.
-See ref:`patterns`.
+See :doc:`patterns`.
 Having groups named after things like 'webservers' and 'dbservers' is repeated in the examples because it's a very powerful concept.

 This allows playbooks to target machines based on role, as well as to assign role specific variables